 The Tech Doctor Podcast: The Tech Doctor Podcast offers interviews with both creators and blind users of mainstream and access technology.
 It covers a wide variety of technology topics including iOS apps, Android accessibility, accessible eBooks, and the Mac. http://www.dr-carter.com/

 All of the hardware devices and software programs listed below are capable of playing DAISY-formatted materials.
 If you purchase one of these devices from another source and you would like to access Learning Ally (formerly Recording for the Blind and Dyslexic), contact Learning Ally's Member Services department for information on how to get your device programmed to play their audio books.
-Some players require shipment to Learning Ally for programming, others can be upgraded by the user.
+Some players require shipment to Learning Ally for programming; others can be upgraded by the user.

 Book Port DT: The Book Port DT is the desktop version of the Book Port Plus player, and shares most of its feature set.
-The DT adds a larger speaker, additional recording features, wired Internet connectivity, and some additional controls (for tone, speed, next & previous title, information, and sleep timer).
+The DT adds a larger speaker, additional recording features, wired internet connectivity, and some additional controls (for tone, speed, next & previous title, information, and sleep timer).
 A mask is available to cover some of the more advanced controls.
 American Printing House for the Blind.
 Price: $449.00.

 PTR2: The Plextalk PTR2 is a stand-alone hardware unit for reading and recording DAISY audio books.
 It can read and write to CD or a Compact Flash storage card.
-The PTR2 offers simple DAISY recording mode or Advanced Authoring mode, which reveals more control over recording and DAISY structure editing.
+The PTR2 offers simple DAISY recording mode or advanced authoring mode, which reveals more control over recording and DAISY structure editing.
 When attached to a computer, the PTR2 can be used as a CD RW drive, and included DAISY authoring software can be used with the product.
 Plextalk.
 The PTR2 is sold in the U.S. by Perkins Products.
 Price: $895.

 Plextalk Pocket: This player/recorder supports the playback and on-the-fly creation of DAISY formatted books.
 Additionally, music and text-formatted books can be stored on and played back by the device.
 The player includes a stereo headphone jack, external microphone connector, and high-speed USB port for transferring files.
 A user-replaceable rechargeable battery is included.
 Manufactured by Plextalk, distributed by Perkins Products.
-Price: $395.
+Price: $349.

 Victor Reader Stratus: This device is designed as a user-friendly and portable player for DAISY books or MP3 text or music on commercial CDs, SD cards or USB flash drives.
 Features include: earphones, built-in handle, internal speaker, and rechargeable batteries (good for up to five hours) Depending on the version, the device uses a twelve- or four-key number pad.
 There is also a keypad mask available to cover all but the most important keys.
 HumanWare.
 Price: 12M (12-key model) and 4M (4-key model), $455.
 Keypad mask, $15.

 Book Wizard Reader: Book Wizard Reader is a software package for the Windows operating system that reads books produced in the DAISY or NIMAS (National Instructional Materials Accessibility Standard) format.
 Unstructured (standard) audio files can also be played with Book Wizard Reader.
-The product can be used with a screen reader or it can be used as a self-voicing application.
+The product can be used with screen access software or it can be used as a self-voicing application.
 Books with recorded audio, DAISY text, or both can be played.
 American Printing House for the Blind.
 Price: CD, $49; Download, $39.